Automated Risk Management Mechanisms in DeFi Lending Protocols: A Crosschain Comparative Analysis of Aave and Compound: Comprehensive Model

 \section{Comprehensive Model}

-Here we have used all variable mentioned in our regression model (see Section~\ref{sec:Method-performance}) to account for cross-version, cross-chain and cross-protocol affection on protocol performance.
+Here we have used all variable mentioned in our regression model (see Section~\ref{sec:Method-performance}) to account for cross-version, cross-chain and cross-protocol affect on protocol performance (proxied by TVL and TR).
 Our findings in Table~\ref{tab:FullModel} are consistent with the conclusions we made in Section~\ref{sec:Results}.
 The results show that there is significant heterogeneity between layers and versions, which is consistent with the results of Models 1--4.

 } \end{appendices}